dmadisetti/steam-tui/README.md

 ```
 Launch the binary `steam-tui`, and rejoice :tada:.
 Help is in the client.

 Unable to launch games?
-Pressing space will start a bare-bones steam client (no
+Pressing space will start a steam client and will let
-graphics) in the background and will let you launch games that need steam
-libraries or have some sort of DRM.
+you launch games that need steam libraries or have some sort of DRM.

+> [!WARNING]
+> ## Still unable to launch games?
+>
+> You are not alone, but gaming on linux is getting better.
+You can define a
+> custom script to launch a specific game by creating
+> `$STEAM_TUI_SCRIPT_DIR/<game id>.sh`, steam TUI will pass in the file it
+> thinks should be run, but you can ignore this and just do whatever.
+> This reduces steam-tui to more of a launcher, but it's better than nothing.

 ## Features not in the help